wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What are Wisconsin Traffic Court Records?

-Wisconsin traffic records refer to all legal documentation and case files created as traffic court proceedings in Wisconsin.
-Under the Wisconsin Motor Vehicle Code, records pertaining to moving violations, non-moving violations, and civil and criminal traffic offenses may be included in this designation.
+Wisconsin traffic records refer to all legal documentation and case files created in traffic court proceedings in Wisconsin.
+Under the Wisconsin Motor Vehicle Code, documents pertaining to moving violations, non-moving violations, and civil and criminal traffic offenses may be included in this designation.

 Are Wisconsin Traffic Court Records Public Records?

 As is the case with proceedings in courts of public record, Wisconsin traffic court records are covered by the Wisconsin Public Records Law and, as such, are available to members of the public.
-The only exemptions to this are records deemed confidential, either by law or court order.
+The only exemptions are confidential records, either by law or court order.

 Which Courts in Wisconsin Have Jurisdiction to Hear Traffic Violation Matters?